gofynd/fdk-client-javascript/documentation/APPLICATION.md

-Use this API to get a list of currencies allowed in the current application.
+Use this API to get a list of currencies available.
 Moreover, get the name, code, symbol, and the decimal digits of the currencies.

 *Returned Response:*